For many years, GreenTech

 1. Ethanol from biomass.

-cellulosic ethanol plants are now failing financially, even
+Most of the cellulosic ethanol plants are now failing financially,

-and they are getting a high price plus enormous subsidies for
+price), and they are getting a high price plus subsidies

-their ethanol.
-They are generally located in areas where their
+for their ethanol.
+They are generally located in areas where

-feedstocks will remain nearly free for at least several years – in
+their feedstocks will remain nearly free for at least several

-some cases even for a decade.
-However, the only truly competitive
+years – in some cases even for a decade.
+However, the

 possibly much sooner – it is foolish to advocate making ethanol from